Azumaya geometry and representation stacks: Grothendieck topologies on Azufine(C)

-We want to prove that under certain conditions the collection of $J_K$-covering sieves is a Grothendieck topology on $\wis{Azu}$.
+We now want to show that under certain conditions the collection of $J_K$-covering sieves is a Grothendieck topology on $\wis{Azumaya}_{\C}$.

-\begin{theorem} Let $J$ be a Grothendieck topology on $\wis{Comm}^\op$ and $K$ a Grothendieck topology on $\wis{D}$.
-Suppose that every $K$-covering sieve can be refined to a finitely generated $K$-covering sieve.
-Further, suppose that \begin{enumerate} \item $J$ is finer than the \'etale topology, or \item $J$ is finer than the Zariski topology and $K$ is stable under multiplication. \end{enumerate} Then the collection of $J_K$-covering sieves of Definition \ref{def:JK} defines a Grothendieck topology on $\wis{Azu}^\op$.
-Moreover, if two such topologies $J_K$ and $J'_{K'}$ agree and are not the discrete topology, then $J=J'$ and $K=K'$. \end{theorem}
+\begin{theorem} Let $J$ be a Grothendieck topology on $\wis{commalg}_{\C}$ and $K$ a Grothendieck topology on $\mathbb{N}^{\times}_+$.
+Suppose that $K$ is of finite type.
+Further, suppose that \begin{enumerate} \item $J$ is finer than the \'etale topology, or \item $J$ is finer than the Zariski topology and $K$ is stable under multiplication. \end{enumerate} Then the collection of $J_K$-covering sieves of Definition \ref{def:JK} defines a Grothendieck topology on $\wis{Azumaya}_{\C}$. \end{theorem} \begin{proof}[Proof] We prove the three axioms for a Grothendieck topology, see Definition \ref{def:grothendieck-topology}.